Coordinate system and node transformation properties

 scaleY to represent the scale percentage of a node on the

 NodeA in the above image is set as

-The scale property set on the child node will have additive effects on the parent node.
-The child node of a child node will multiply all the scale properties on each hierarchy to get the scale percentage used in the world coordinate system.
-This is the same case with the position and rotation properties, it`s just that that position and rotation properties have additive effects, while the scale property makes the effects more obvious by multiplication.
+The Scale property set on the child node will have additive effects on the parent node.
+The children of a child node will multiply all the Scale properties on each hierarchy to get the scale percentage used in the world coordinate system.
+This is the same case with the Position and Rotation properties, it's just that that Position and Rotation properties have additive effects, while the Scale property makes the effects more obvious by multiplication.

-In the scene editor, you can always use scale transform tools to change the scale of the node.
+In the Scene panel, you can always use Scale transform tools to change the scale of the node.

 The Size property is composed of

 Height to stipulate the constraint frame's size.
 For the Sprite node, the size of the constraint frame is the size of the image that will appear.

 Therefore, the Size property can easily be confused with the Scale property.
 They both can influence the size of the Sprite image, but they influence it in different ways.
 The Size property, along with position and anchor, regulates the four endpoint positions of the node and determines the image display range of the constraints of these four points according to its result.
 The Size property plays a vital role in rendering the Sliced Sprite.

 Besides, the Size property will not influence the size of the child node (but can make an indirect influence through Widget), which is very different from the Scale property.

 height after scaling based on the multiplication of the size value.
 When determining the size of the image, size is the basis while scale is the variable so to speak.